DavidTPate/pendragon/README.md

 thinking much about it.
 They regularly attend religious services and functions, residing at the core of mainstream belief.

 ### Indifference (6–10)
-Most knights of Arthur’s era show great indifference toward their religion, just as most people do today and probably always have.
-They are subject to its invisible cultural influence, but don’t really care one way or the other.
-They might attend Mass regularly, or as needed, but probably think it’s a waste of time.
+Most knights of Arthur's era show great indifference toward their religion, just as most people do today and probably always have.
+They are subject to its invisible cultural influence, but don't really care one way or the other.
+They might attend Mass regularly, or as needed, but probably think it's a waste of time.
 Sir Gawaine is regularly accused of being this type of knight.

 ### Hostility (0–5)